Jack The Ripper Walking Tour of London

 Brick Lane

 Visit the East End's most famous street Brick Lane.
-Brick Lane was part of the impoverished East End during the Ripper's 1888 reign of terror.
-Some of his victims lived or frequented near Brick Lane, adding to its dark association with the unsolved murders that gripped Victorian London in fear and intrigue.
+Brick Lane was part of the impoverished East End during the Ripper's 1888 reign of terror that was frequently visited by the victims adding to its dark association with the unsolved murders that gripped Victorian London.

 10 minutes Admission ticket free